 Babies 6-12 months: when and how much they sleep

 Sleep during the night

-Most babies are ready for bed between 6 pm and 10 pm.
-They usually take less than 30 minutes to get to sleep, but about 1 in 10 babies takes longer.
+At this age, most babies are ready for bed between 6 pm and 10 pm.
+They usually take less than 40 minutes to get to sleep, but about 1 in 10 babies takes longer.

 Almost two-thirds of babies wake only once during the night and need an adult to settle them back to sleep.
 About 1 in 10 babies calls out 3-4 times a night.